cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Deleting Reviews

-* As a logged in user, I want to be able to delete my reviews by clicking a Delete button.
+* As a logged-in user, I want to be able to delete my reviews by clicking a Delete button.
   * When I'm on the `/users/current/reviews` pages:
-    * I can click "Delete" to permanently delete an review I have created.
+    * I can click "Delete" to permanently delete a review I have created.

 ## 3. Favorites

 ### Viewing Favorites

-* As a logged in _or_ logged out user, I want to be able to view all the likes of the cars.
+* As a logged-in _or_ logged-out user, I want to be able to view all the likes of the cars.
   * When I'm on the `/cars` age:
     * I can view the total likes of the cars.

 ### Adding Favorites

-* As a logged in user, I want to be able to add a car to my favorites by clicking a heart button.
+* As a logged-in user, I want to be able to add a car to my favorites by clicking a heart button.
   * When I'm on the `/cars/:id` page:
     * I can add the car to my favorites.

 ### Removing Favorites
-* As a logged in user, I want to be able to remove the car from my favorites by clicking the filled heart button.
+* As a logged-in user, I want to be able to remove the car from my favorites by clicking the filled heart button.
   * When I'm on the `/users/current/favorites` page:
     * I can remove the cars from my favorites.